-This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
+This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.
 At the time of catalog publication, a student may earn an AA-T in Studio Arts.
 Additional majors are being developed.
-Please see a counselor or visit www.canyons.edu for more information.
+Please see a counselor for more information.